 The new system was designed “by developers and for developers,” said Sony’s lead PS4 system architect Mark Cerny, adding that system architects took a lot of insight into the system’s final design from the developers who will actually deliver many of the games that are played on it.

-Sony said the PS4 will replace the Cell chip from the PS3 with a more powerful AMD single-chip processor and GPU using x86-64 AMD Jaguar CPU cores, and Radeon-based graphics engine with 1.84 TFLOPS of processing power.
+What Sony did say was the PS4 will replace the Cell chip from the PS3 with a more powerful AMD single-chip processor and GPU using x86-64 AMD Jaguar CPU cores, and Radeon-based graphics engine with 1.84 TFLOPS of processing power.

 The PC GPU offers 18 GCN units with 18 processing clusters, with 64 cores each.
 It also includes 8GB of GDDR5 memory.